jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

     };
 ```

-2. Once the map loads, // Add a GeoJSON source containing place coordinates and the layer using an icon image.
+2. Once the map loads, add a GeoJSON source containing place coordinates and the layer using an icon image.
+This goes inside the ` // Map's On 'load' function`.

   ```JavaScript
         // Add a GeoJSON source containing place coordinates and information.